 Mexico might be famous for its white-sand beaches and turquoise waters, but it is not all warm and balmy.

-For example, the Pacific Coast of Mexico has a dry climate and the middle has more mountainous and desert areas where temperatures can fluctuate significantly.
-And if you are high in the mountains, you might even see some snow.
+For example, the Pacific Coast of Mexico has a dry climate and Central and Northern Mexico have mountainous and desert areas which can get cold.
+If you are in the mountains, you might even see some snow.

-Mexico City, for instance, has a climate which is more in line with other cities in the Northern Hemisphere, so don’t forget to bring your jacket, especially in fall and winter.
+Mexico City has a climate which is more in line with other cities in the Northern Hemisphere, so don’t forget to bring your jacket, especially in fall and winter.

 In short, if you plan to hop around the country, one of my top Mexico travel tips is to bring more than just beachy clothes.